Inspire your team to greatness with a powerful message about communications.

 Alexander Rossi’s victory in the 100th running of the Indy 500 was an amazing achievement.
 Here was a rookie who had never driven in this race, beating drivers and teams with decades of experience.
 So how did he do it?
 Two words: communications and teamwork.
 Telling that story is more than just entertaining, it’s an amazing lesson in how any business can find a victory.

 Rick DeBruhl is a lifelong communicator.
 With a career that started in radio and now finds him covering auto racing for ESPN, he’s learned the art of storytelling.
-Not only can he take you through Alexander Rossi’s amazing victory, but he can help your organization understand how they can use the same tools to find success.
+Rick has a Master’s degree in Media Management and is also the chief communications officer for a statewide organization.
+He understands communication theory and how it can make or break an organization.